Drivers in Hier Config

 Step 2: Customize Negation or Declaration Prefixes (Optional)

-properties to customize their behavior.
+Override the negation_prefix or declaration_prefix properties to customize their behavior.

 @property